giucamp/density/README.md

     bool const invoked = queue.try_consume();
     assert(invoked);

-The start_* put functions return a [put_transaction](http://peggysansonetti.it/tech/density/html/classdensity_1_1heter__queue_1_1put__transaction.html) that:
+The start_* put functions return a [put_transaction](http://peggysansonetti.it/tech/density/html/classdensity_1_1heter__queue_1_1put__transaction.html) by which the caller can:

- - can be used to access or alter the object being pushed before it becomes observable
+ - access or alter the object being pushed before it becomes observable
- - can [commit](http://peggysansonetti.it/tech/density/html/classdensity_1_1heter__queue_1_1put__transaction.html#a96491d550e91a5918050bfdafe43a72c) the transaction so that the element becomes observable to consumers, and the `put_transaction` becomes empty.
+ - [commit](http://peggysansonetti.it/tech/density/html/classdensity_1_1heter__queue_1_1put__transaction.html#a96491d550e91a5918050bfdafe43a72c) the transaction so that the element becomes observable to consumers (the `put_transaction` becomes empty).
- - can [cancel](http://peggysansonetti.it/tech/density/html/classdensity_1_1heter__queue_1_1put__transaction.html#a209a4e37e25451c144910d6f6aa4911e) the transaction, in which case the transaction is discarded with no observable side effects, and the `put_transaction` becomes empty.
+ - [cancel](http://peggysansonetti.it/tech/density/html/classdensity_1_1heter__queue_1_1put__transaction.html#a209a4e37e25451c144910d6f6aa4911e) the transaction, in which case the transaction is discarded with no observable side effects (the `put_transaction` becomes empty).
- - can allocate *raw memory blocks*, that is arrays of a trivially destructible type (`char`s, `float`s) that are linearly allocated in the pages, right after the last allocated value.
+ - allocate *raw memory blocks*, that is uninitialized memory, or arrays of a trivially destructible type (`char`s, `float`s) that are linearly allocated in the pages, right after the last allocated value.
 There is no function to deallocate raw blocks: they are automatically deallocated after the associated element has been canceled or consumed.

 When a non-empty `put_transaction` is destroyed, the bound transaction is canceled.
-As a consequence, if the `raw_allocate_copy` in the code above throws, the transaction is discarded with no side effects.
+As a consequence, if the `raw_allocate_copy` in the code above throws an exception, the transaction is discarded with no side effects.

 Raw memory blocks are handled in the same way of canceled and consumed values (they are referred as *dead* values).
 Internally the storage of dead values is deallocated when the whole page is returned to the page allocator, but this is an implementation detail.
 When a consume is committed, the head pointer is advanced, skipping any dead element.